ronami/meta-typing/README.md

 ## 📚 Meta-Typing

-> Lodash's functions and various algorithms implemented purely with TypeScript's type system
+> Various functions and algorithms implemented purely with TypeScript's type system

 ### Introduction

 [TypeScript](https://github.com/Microsoft/TypeScript)'s type system is a programming language that runs when we compile our code.
 Normally, we use it to annotate our code so TypeScript can help us find bugs before we run it.
-In this project, however, I tried to push TypeScript's type system to its limits by implementing many of [Lodash](https://github.com/lodash/lodash)'s functions, purely on the shoulders of the type system.
+In this project, however, I tried to push TypeScript's type system to its limits by implementing various [functions](https://lodash.com/docs) and [algorithms](https://github.com/trekhleb/javascript-algorithms), purely on the shoulders of the type system.

-The goal of this project is educational and humoristic.
+The goal of this project is to explain TypeScript's type system in an unconventional way.
 I used recursion a lot and had to find creative solutions to overcome [some limitations](https://github.com/microsoft/TypeScript/issues/28663) of the type system.
-Even though I tried, it's impossible to implement a handful of functions until [several features](https://github.com/microsoft/TypeScript/issues/1213) are implemented in TypeScript.
+Each function and algorithm has its own implementation with comments describing in detail what's going on.

 Just to see how far I can push it, I tried implementing the classical [Eight queens puzzle](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/uncategorized/n-queens).
 It's crazy that it actually works, [check it out](src/n-queens/index.d.ts).

+*☝ Please note that this project is meant to be used for learning purposes and not for practical use.*

 ### Run the code locally

-Every function has its own folder inside the [src](src) folder.
-In each folder, you will find the function implementation and a test file for that function.
-I added comments to each function's code to explain what's going on.

 Start by installing dependencies:

 ```
-$ npm install
+$ yarn
 ```

-Open a file of any function and hover over the types to see the results of "running" that function with some input (try hovering the resulting type):
+Open a file of any function or algorithm and hover over the types to see the results of "running" that function with some input (try hovering the resulting type):

 ![Slice](assets/slice.png)

 You can also run tests (written with [tsd](https://github.com/SamVerschueren/tsd)) with:

 ```
-$ npm test
+$ yarn test
 ```

-Here's the list of currently implemented functions:
+Here's the list of currently implemented functions and algorithms:

 #### Math: